 Watercolor & Gouache ….
 Kiowa and Comanchero Trade .
 Circa 1860 .
 New Mexico .
 National Park Service .
 Fort Larned .
 Kansas .

-… the Comanchero were predominately traders of Hispanic heritage, based around a broad area comprising most of present day New Mexico and Oklahoma.
-They made a living through the bartered exchange of commodities and goods with the several indigenous Great Plains Tribes of Southwest, North America.
-They received the “Comanchero” label through their extensive associations with the Comanche people… a mutually beneficial relationship of commerce that lasted from approximately 1780 through 1875.
-This illustration of a Northern New Mexico transaction between the Kiowa and Comanchero was created for the National Park Service interpretive museum at Fort Larned, Kansas.
+… the Comanchero were predominately traders of Hispanic heritage, traveling through a broad area comprising most of present day New Mexico and Oklahoma.
+They made a living through the bartered exchange of commodities and goods with the many indigenous Great Plains Tribes of Southwest, North America.
+They received their “Comanchero” label through extensive associations with the Comanche people… a mutually beneficial relationship of commerce that lasted from approximately 1780 through 1875.
+This illustration of a transaction between the Kiowa and Comanchero, in Northern New Mexico, was created for the National Park Service interpretive museum at Fort Larned, Kansas.